rkumar/zfm/README.md

 Paging of long listings is done using the SPACEBAR.
 If you have dirs with lots of files containing spaces, you may want to change the ZFM_PAGE_KEY to ENTER.

 The motivation of yet another file manager is to automate as many file-related operations as I can: browsing, operating on multiple files, today's files, filtering file lists.
-I also use ``z``, ``v``, ``vifm``, and various other great utilitites.
+I also use ``z``, ``v``, ``vifm``, and various other great utilities.

 A Quick Session
 ---------------